ahsan-aziz/Buffer-Overflow/README.md

 socket
 ```

-So this is 32-bit windows binary and have functions like strcpy/strcmp and possible vulnerable to buffer overflow.
+So this is 32-bit windows binary and have functions like strcpy/strcmp, so its possiblly vulnerable to buffer overflow.
 I will run this binary on Windows 7 virtual machine (you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)), I also have installed [immunity debugger](https://www.immunityinc.com/products/debugger/) with [mona scripts](https://github.com/corelan/mona).

 When I run brainpan.exe it opens port 9999 on my windows, and we can connect to it from our Kali.

-Let's run brainpan.exe and attack debugger to it (start immunity debugger and file->attach->brainpan.exe) and press start program button.
-We can see the state of registers and memory dump, we can right-click on any register and "follow-dump" to see where is it pointing to in the memory.
+Let's run brainpan.exe and attack debugger to it (start immunity debugger and file->attach->brainpan.exe) and press start button.
+We can see the state of the registers and memory dump, we can right-click on any register and *follow-dump* to see where is it pointing to in the memory.

 ![immunity](https://github.com/azizahsan/Buffer-Overflow/blob/master/immunity.png?raw=true)

 My windows machine got IP:192.168.56.103.
 We can use following python code to fuzz the application.
-This code will send input string (payload) to the application on port 9999.
+This code will send an input string (payload) to the application on port 9999.
 We can send some random pyaloads and see when the application crashes.
 A payload of size 1000 will crash it, the following code can be used to fuzz it, it is sending 1000 A's:

 ```
 #!/usr/bin/python